Mohammedvaraliya/onefinance_custom_chatbot-testing/README.md

-# chatbot-with-custom-knowledge-06-may
+# chatbot-with-custom-knowledge-testing

 This is custom knowledge database for 1Finance company

-The data is of Mutual Fund as of now.
+The data is of FAQ's(30%) as of now.